Face-to-face Course

 • Local transport costs outside of course or travel for personal reasons during course

-• Fiji – Breakfast, dinner and accommodation costs (lunch, morning tea and afternoon tea will be provided on week days of the course)
+• Breakfast, dinner and accommodation costs (lunch, morning tea and afternoon breaks will be provided on days of the course)

 Where do the course fees go?

-Development of the kNOwVAWdata face-to-face and online courses were supported by UNFPA with funding from Australian Aid.
+Development of the kNOwVAWdata face-to-face and online courses were supported by UNFPA with funding from the Australian Department of Foreign Affairs and Trade (DFAT).
 The program has been designed to ensure the course is self-sustaining so that donor funds are not required long-term, and that the course can be continually updated.

 Participant fees are charged at the minimum amount for the program to be self-sustaining and reinvested to cover: